 The Milhomme International Internship program was created by Phillip Milhomme ’60 to support Colgate students eager to enhance their global competency and gain career experience through an internship abroad.

 Established in 2005 by Dr. Merrill Miller, Director of Student Health Services at Colgate University, this fund supports students who want to gain experience through an internship or research experience in health or other science-related fields.
 This fellowship provides financial assistance to a Colgate University sophomore, junior, senior, or an exceptional first-year.

 Established in 1998 by Arthur A. Watson Jr. ’76, this is a permanent endowment fund created to provide financial assistance for one or more first- or second-year Colgate students each year who are purposefully searching for an appropriate career direction.

-After summer funding grant decisions are published on March 29, students who receive a yes or wait-list decision should plan to complete the following requirements:
+After summer funding grant decisions are published, students who receive a yes or waitlist decision are required to complete the following:

 - Attend a summer funding orientation and budgeting session.
-Multiple sessions will be offered during the week of April 2-9, 2019 including a virtual session for students studying away from campus.
+Multiple virtual sessions will be offered.
+Awarded students will be notified directly of the schedule.

 - Submit a direct deposit form to establish a payment channel for your grant